Why Organisational Debt Is Such a Powerful Concept

 without reckoning with the cost…

-We might be compromising on doing the hard work of standardising and documenting operating procedures, or compromising on doing the hard work of getting organized in our life admin so we stop missing bills that are still going to that old address.
+We might be compromising on doing the hard work of standardising and documenting operating procedures, or compromising on doing the hard work of getting organised in our life admin so we stop missing bills that are still going to that old address.

 Often, it comes down to three things: